biomed-AI/GraphCS/README.md

 ### run on the Preprocessed  example data

- if you have installed git lfs  and downloaded the Preprocessed example data in folder data, you can run the following command to train model and predict cell types directly.
+ if you have installed git lfs  and downloaded the Preprocessed example data in folder `data`, you can run the following command to train model and predict cell types directly.